cosmos/cosmos/whitepaper.md

 ordering, GnuClear permits many blockchains to run concurrently with one another via a sharding mechanism.

-At the basis, a global hub blockchain manages many independent blockchain shards.
+At the basis, a global hub blockchain (the GnuClear hub) manages many independent blockchain shards.
 A constant stream of recent block commits from shards posted on the hub allows the hub to keep up with the state of each shard.
 Likewise, each shard keeps up with the state of the hub (but shards do not keep up with each other except indirectly through the hub).
-Packets of information are then communicated from one chain to another by posting Merkle-proofs that collide with a recent block hash from the source.
+Packets of information are then communicated from one chain to another by posting Merkle-proofs that collide with a recent block-hash from the source.
 This mechanism is called inter-blockchain communication, or IBC for short.

 (Diagram of hub and shards)

-The blockchain shards can themselves be hubs to form a multi-level hierarchical network, but for the sake of clarity we will only describe the simple configuration with one central hub and many shards.
+Any of the shards can themselves be hubs to form a multi-level hierarchical network, but for the sake of clarity we will only describe the simple configuration with one central hub and many shards.